Connect with us

 Are Garbage Chutes Dangerous?

-Trash chutes are safe, unless neglected.
+Trash chutes are safe unless neglected.
 Unkempt garbage chutes can become fertile breeding grounds for pathogens such as Salmonella, E. coli, Pseudomonas, and Stahylococci Aureus.

-They are also a great habitat for dangerous pathogenic molds that can invade human respiratory tract and cause life-threatening complications.
+They are also a great habitat for dangerous pathogenic molds that can invade the human respiratory tract and cause life-threatening complications.

 A dirty trash chute, and one whose doors cannot close or latch automatically, is a fire hazard.
 Studies have shown that the sludge inside of a chute is flammable even at temperatures as low as 180 degrees.